 |This is the first such storm to hit Mumbai in over 100 years.
 Dark clouds hang over the city ahead of cyclone Nisarga making landfall in Mumbai.|

-Today’s photos are a result of damage caused by Cyclone Nisarga are from this site.
+Today’s photos are a result of damage caused by Cyclone Nisarga from this site.

 Neither of us had experienced a cyclone/hurricane in our lives.
-Living in Minnesota we had plenty of experience with serious storms and on occasion tornadoes.
-But, a cyclone was a new experience and we had no idea what to expect.
+Living in Minnesota, we had plenty of experience with severe storms, and on occasion, tornadoes.
+But, a cyclone was a new experience, and we had no idea what to expect.

 The damage from high winds and flooding was substantial, but overall the city survived well.
-Our hotel didn’t incur any obvious damage from what we could determine.
+Our hotel didn’t incur any apparent wear from what we could determine.

 During the worst of the storm, we stayed hunkered down in our room, never having the necessity of waiting it out in the corridors.
-I was able to continue my hourly walks, which gave me an opportunity to look out a few windows at the ends of the corridors to see the roofs and parts of buildings flying in the wind.
+I continued my hourly walks, which allowed me to look out a few windows at the ends of the corridors to see the roofs and parts of buildings flying in the wind.

-We are grateful and also sad for those who suffered and were disrupted during the storm, especially Covid-19 patients who had to be moved from makeshift tents and outdoor facilities.
-One can’t imagine their terror when having to be moved while they were suffering with the devastating effects of the virus.
+We are grateful and sad for those who suffered and were disrupted during the storm, especially Covid-19 patients who had to be moved from makeshift tents and outdoor facilities.
+One can’t imagine their terror when being moved while they were suffering from the devastating effects of the virus.

-We say this in an effort to inject a little lightness into this otherwise challenging situation.
-I guess I’ve spent too much time watching “disaster” movies and now real life is even more frightening than such movies as “Contagion.”
+We say this to inject a little lightness into this otherwise challenging situation.
+I guess I’ve spent too much time watching “disaster” movies, and now real life is even more frightening than such movies as “Contagion.”

-Each time I head out the door, I attempt to walk faster than the last time, rather than attempt to increase the distance.
-Keeping track of my stats on the Fitbit I’d purchased in the US has also been a good diversion.
+Each time I head out the door, I attempt to walk faster than the last time rather than increase the distance.
+Keeping track of my stats on the Fitbit, I’d purchased in the US has also been a good diversion.

 Much to my surprise, Tom has also been exercising by climbing the stairs in the stairwell near our room.
-He does this each day while our room is being cleaned.
-It’s good to see him up and moving around as opposed to sitting in one spot day and night.
+He does this each day while our space is being cleaned.
+It’s good to see him up and moving around instead of sitting in one spot day and night.

 |Damaged billboards due to strong winds triggered by Cyclone Nisarga, at Bandra Reclamation in Mumbai.|

-Today, we’re back to our usual routine, now that the worst of the cyclonic storm is moving through with less damage.
+Today, we’re back to our usual routine, now that the worst of the cyclonic storm is moving through with minor damage.

-Yesterday, we read a news story that South Africa won’t be opening its borders to international travel until February 2021.
+Yesterday, we read a news story that South Africa won’t open its international travel borders until February 2021.
 Oh.

 Have as pleasant a day as you can as we all continue to make our way through this pandemic.